acetomatoes/acetomatoes.github.io/aboutme.md

 ---
 layout: page
-title: About me
+title: About Me
 subtitle: The Basics
 ---

-My name is Inigo Montoya.
-I have the following qualities:
+In a nutshell:

+-General Nerdsmith
+-R enthusiast
+-Book lover
+-Former bartender
+-Currently marketing analytics
+-Columbia University graduate in neuroscience and statistics.

+Brooklyn, NY
-- I cannot grow a decent mustache
+- I cannot grow a decent mustache, though

 What else do you need?

-### my history

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](http://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.